Kerio/hashdb/README.md

 This project is under construction.

-## Installing HashDB with Visual Studio 2010
+## Compiling HashDB with Visual Studio 2010

 ### Installing boost